elianel/glim/README.md

 #### Lightmap Groups

  - By default one lightmap texture is baked containing the entire scene
- - To create multiple lightmaps add a Lightmap Group component to a game object
+ - To create multiple lightmaps add a `Lightmap Group Selector` component to a game object
- - Create Lightmap Group asset and assign it to the component
+ - Right click, `Create > Lightmap Group (Glim)` asset and assign it to the selector component
  - All the child game objects will be packed into that group

 ## Stack